msalemor/ai-tutors/genai-development/genai-intro.md

 ### 1.8 - Inference

-Inference in the context of GenAI is the process of using a trained model to generate outputs based on new input data.
-While training involves learning patterns from data, inference is about applying that knowledge.
-For example, when you type a prompt into a chatbot, the model uses inference to predict and generate a relevant response.
-This process happens in real time and relies on the model’s internal representations of language, context, and probability.
+Inference in the context of large language models refers to the process of using a pre-trained model to generate predictions, responses, or outputs based on new input data that the model hasn't seen during training.
+During inference, the model applies the patterns, knowledge, and relationships it learned during training to process your prompt or query and produce a relevant response, whether that's answering a question, generating text, writing code, or performing any other task within its capabilities.

-Inference works by feeding the input into the model’s neural network, which processes it through multiple layers of mathematical operations.
-Each layer refines the understanding of the input, and the final layer produces the output—whether it’s a sentence, an image, or a piece of code.
-The model doesn’t “understand” in a human sense, but it uses statistical patterns to generate responses that are often coherent and contextually appropriate.
+This is the "thinking" phase where the model uses its billions of parameters to calculate probabilities and select the most appropriate tokens to generate, transforming your input into meaningful output.
+Inference is distinct from training (where the model learns from data) and represents the operational phase where the model is actively being used to provide value, making it the core process that powers all interactions with AI services like those available through Azure OpenAI, and it's during inference that costs are incurred based on token consumption and computational resources used.

 #### References